Create healthier lives through exercise

 While Clinical Exercise Science can provide a pathway to studies in physiotherapy, it can also lead to careers in cardiac and pulmonary testing, occupational rehabilitation, case management and research.

 Students must complete 500 hours of supervised placement.
-Students may be required to undertake some clinical placement hours outside the Sunshine Coast region in metropolitan and regional / rural areas.
-Before undertaking placements (eg by year 3), students must provide evidence of immunisations, first aid training, satisfactory criminal history check, and hold a current Suitability Card.
+Students may be required to undertake some clinical placement hours outside the Sunshine Coast region in metropolitan and regional/rural areas.
+Before undertaking placements (eg by year 3), students must provide evidence of immunisations, first aid training, satisfactory criminal history check, and hold a current Blue Card (Working with Children Check).
+Students may also be required to complete QLD Health orientation package.

 Accreditation and memberships